-This belief was echoed by another interviewee who noted that the most significant difference is the ability of a university-based partner to apply real-world knowledge and expertise in a non-academic way.
+This belief was echoed by another Interviewee who noted that the most significant difference is the ability of a university-based partner to apply real-world knowledge and expertise in a non-academic way.
 A university's challenge is approaching work in a less academic way and more in a corporate way.
 It all has to do with a sense of urgency and practicality.
-Non-university experts are felt to be better at current information being in the field with clients on a daily basis.
+Non-university experts are better at this being in the field with clients on a daily basis.
 Consultants are much more agile at customizing their way of working with clients and have a much better understanding of current industry issues and problems.
 There were numerous comments about universities being slow to respond in general and specific statements about not getting back with information and answers in a timely manner.